srvk/how2-challenge/_posts/2000-01-06-invitedspeakers.md

     </a>
 </div>
 <div class="authorbio">
-    <p> Angeliki Lazaridou is a research scientist at DeepMind.
+    <p> <strong>Angeliki Lazaridou</strong> is a research scientist at DeepMind.
 Her primary research interests are in the area of natural language processing (NLP), and specifically, in multimodal semantics.
     </p>
 </div>